actions/runner-images/.github/ISSUE_TEMPLATE/tool-request.md

 **Tool information**
 - Tool name: <!--- Name -->
+- Tool license: <!--- Type of licensing for desired tool -->
 - Add or update? <!--- Add or update? -->
 - Desired version: <!--- Let us know if you're requesting a specific version, dev/RC, whatever is latest, etc. -->
 - Approximate size: <!--- Leave blank if not known -->